 Snap a selfie, start shooting video and more, from the Home screen

 With 3D Touch, it’s easy to shoot a video, snap a selfie or jump straight into a camera mode wit a press of the Camera icon.
-In the shortcut menu that appears, the following options are available: Take Selfie, Record Video, Record Slo-Mo and Take Photo.
+In the shortcut menu that appears, the following options are available: Take Selfie, Take Photo, Scan QR Code, and Record Video.

-The Record Video and Record Slo-Mo shortcuts take you straight into Camera’s standard and slow-motion video capture mode, respectively.
+The Record Video shortcut takes you straight into Camera’s standard video capture mode.